-Who can open a Personal or Joint account?
+Who can open an individual or joint non-registered account?

-Anyone who is eligible to open a Wealthsimple account can open a Personal or Joint account.
+Anyone who is eligible to open a Wealthsimple account can open an individual or joint non-registered account.
 If you are opening a Joint account, your co-owner must also be eligible to open a Wealthsimple account.

-Can I have more than one Personal or Joint account on Wealthsimple?
+Can I have more than one non-registered account on Wealthsimple?

-Yes, you can open multiple Personal or Joint managed accounts.
-However, you are only able to open one Personal trading account.
+Yes, you can open multiple individual or joint managed accounts.
+However, you are only able to open one non-registered trading account.

-Can I add a beneficiary to a Personal or Joint account?
+Can I add a beneficiary to a non-registered account?

 No, the Canadian government does not allow beneficiaries to be added to non-registered accounts.
 Instead, you need to manage this through your estate (i.e. through a will).

-Can I convert another account into a Personal or Joint account?
+Can I convert another account into a non-registered account?

 No, converting accounts is not possible.
-If you wish to move funds from another account to a Personal or Joint account, you may be able to set up an internal transfer.
+If you wish to move funds from another account to a non-registered account, you may be able to set up an internal transfer.

-Can I add a co-owner to an existing Personal account?
+Can I add a co-owner to an existing non-registered account?

 No, you cannot add a co-owner to an existing account.
-However, you can create a new Joint account and then internally transfer your assets from your Personal account to your Joint account.
+However, you can create a new joint non-registered account and then internally transfer your assets from your non-registered account to your Joint account.